Cblake705/Sentiment-Analysis-for-Hotel-Reviews/README.md

 Ultimately, due to size of the database, and hardware restrictions, used linear regression to create a test model, resulting in 62% accuracy.
-This shows the model even using a poor model is properly working, and with enough time to train the model(20 hours+) using logistic regression, you would result in a succesful model of over 90%.
+This shows the model even using a poor model is properly working.
+With enough time to train the model(20 hours+) using logistic regression, you would result in a succesful model of over 90%.

+Lastly, I also write about the potential for stochastic gradient decent.